TeamADAPT/ADAPTbaby/BABES_ADAPTbaby_Progress.md

 ## Latest Updates (As of [Current Date])

-### Groq Model Integration Testing
+### Groq Integration Fix
+- Updated the Groq API integration in both `test_groq_integration.py` and `adaptbaby_main.py`
+- Switched to using the requests library for direct API calls to Groq
-- Created a test script (`test_groq_integration.py`) to verify the Groq model integration
+- Updated the model to "llama3-8b-8192" as per the Groq API documentation
-- Ran tests to ensure proper functionality of the Groq model
+- Conducted tests with the Groq model using the correct API endpoint and format

-### User Interface Improvements
+### Previous Updates
+- Added support for multiple AI models including OpenAI, Anthropic, Google, and Cohere
+- Implemented user authentication and admin interface
-- Updated the user interface to display remaining API call quota for each user
+- Enhanced the model testing interface to support multiple AI models simultaneously
+- Added rate limiting and usage quotas for API calls
 - Implemented a dark/light mode toggle for improved user experience

-### Previous Updates
-- Added support for the Groq Mixtral-8x7B-32768 model
-- Updated the `/test_models` endpoint to handle the new Groq model
-- Updated `requirements.txt` with all necessary dependencies, including langchain_groq
-- Fixed issues in `adaptbaby_main.py` related to import errors and undefined variables

 ## Next Steps
+1. Implement the user dashboard for viewing personal testing history and saving favorite prompts
-1. Create user guides and API documentation
+2. Create user guides and API documentation
-2. Set up automated testing (unit tests and integration tests)
+3. Set up automated testing (unit tests and integration tests)
-3. Implement the user dashboard for viewing personal testing history and saving favorite prompts
+4. Improve error handling and logging across the application
+5. Optimize performance for handling multiple concurrent requests

 ## Known Issues
 - GitHub models are not yet fully implemented and return placeholder responses